43 2 5.7K

 Nominally the battery bank is 24 volts.

-When it’s charging during the day it’ll read out between 27-28 volts.
-Once the sun goes down it’ll settle right around 25.6 volts.
+When it’s charging on a very sunny day it’ll read out between 27-28 volts.
+Once the sun goes down it’ll settle right around 25.6 volts if it’s full or close to it.
+Most winter days we’ll settle around 24-24.5.

 We have it set to cut the power automatically (to avoid damaging the batteries) at 21 volts.